meetbikhani/BrowseBazaar-frontend/README.md

 # Browse-Bazaar 🚀

-Welcome to Browse-Bazaar, my first full-stack project and latest venture in the world of e-commerce! 🌟 A special shoutout to Chetan, whose collaboration was invaluable in making this dream a reality.
-Together, we navigated late-night coding sessions, countless bugs, and relentless dedication for 2 weeks to bring you something truly special. 🌟
+Welcome to Browse-Bazaar, my first full-stack project and latest venture in the world of e-commerce! 🌟

 ## Demo